Sponge cake: Pão de Ló

 This sponge variation from Portuguese cuisine is flavoured with lemon or orange peel.
-It is served plain, and day-old cake may be incorporated into other desserts like puddings.
+It is served plain, and day-old cake may be incorporated into other desserts such as puddings.
 The pão de Ló de Alfeizerão is lightly baked to a pudding-like consistency, much like the pão de Ló de Ovar, and flavoured with brandy.
 Anecdotal legends about the cake's origin associate it with a secret recipe passed down by nuns to the village of Alfeizerão.
 The manufacture of commercial markets began during the Portuguese Revolution of 1910.

 The Pão-de-Ló evolved from the old French pain de lof, which in turn was a Dutch borrowing from loef.
 All variants loef, lof and ló are related to the English word luff, and refer to the windward (aka luffward/loofward) side of a nautical sail.
 The French make a very similar cake called Gâteau de Savoie.
 In Italy, the cake was known as pan di spagna.
 Also in Portugal, the term pão de Hespanha/pão de Castella was used around the 16th century.
 Introduced to Japan by Portuguese traders in the 16th century, the Japanese variations on the cake are known as castella, kasutera or simply pan.

 Plava

-Plava is a sponge cake that is found in Jewish cuisine and is usually eaten during Pesach.
-The batter is leavened with egg whites and frequently includes flavourings like lemon zest or almond essence.
+Plava is found in Jewish cuisine and is usually eaten during Pesach.
+The batter is leavened with egg whites and frequently includes flavourings such as lemon zest or almond essence.